-The Preferred Shares of iA Insurance, being the Class A Preferred Shares Series B and Series I, are traded on the Toronto Stock Exchange under IAF.PR.B and IAF.PR.I, respectively.
-The Class A Preferred Shares Series G were also listed on the Toronto Stock Exchange, under the ticker symbol IAG.PR.G, until their redemption on June 30, 2022.
+The Preferred Shares of iA Insurance, being the Class A Preferred Shares Series B, are traded on the Toronto Stock Exchange under IAF.PR.B.
+The Class A Preferred Shares Series I were also listed on the Toronto Stock Exchange, under the ticker symbol IAF.PR.I, until their redemption on March 31, 2023.